Strasburg K's 14, leads Nats past Marlins

 On Saturday, Strasburg allowed just two hits -- both singles -- and no walks.
 He struck out the side in the third and sixth innings, and 12 of his punchout victims went down swinging.
 Strasburg retired the final 22 batters, a career-best feat.
 Strasburg also hit an RBI single in two at-bats.

 The Nationals supported Strasburg with two solo homers by Anthony Rendon, one solo blast by Juan Soto and Kurt Suzuki's two-run dinger.
 Rendon has 31 homers this season, Soto has 30 and Suzuki 15.
-Rendon went 2-for-3 with three runs scored, and his two RBIs gave him 109, tied with three others for best in the majors.

-Soto, who went 2-for-4 with two RBIs and two runs scored, became the seventh major leaguer with at least 30 homers in his age-20 season or younger.
-Suzuki went 1-for-3 with two runs scored and two RBIs.
+Rendon, who entered Saturday just two RBIs off the major league lead, went 2-for-3 with three runs scored and two RBIs.

 The Nationals extended their lead to 3-0 in the second.
 Suzuki was hit by a pitch, went to third on Brian Dozier's single and scored on Strasburg's hit.
 Another hit by pitch -- this time to Rendon -- sparked Washington's next rally in the third.
 Rendon scored on Soto's double, and Suzuki's homer gave the Nationals a 6-0 lead.